Skip to main content

 • Develop links between the production and distribution sector thus improving the competitive position of non-national European films.

-• Must be established in a Creative Europe country and owned directly or indirectly, wholly or by majority participation, by nationals from such countries.
+− be established in one of the countries participating fully in the MEDIA strand and owned directly or indirectly, wholly or by majority participation, by nationals from such countries.
+When a company is publicly listed, the location of the stock exchange will in principle determine its nationality.

-• Must be European companies active in the audiovisual sector as a theatrical distributor involved in commercial activity designed to bring to the attention of a wide audience a film for the purpose of exploitation in cinema theatres.
+• be European companies active in the audiovisual sector as cinema or theatrical distributor involved in commercial activity designed to bring to the attention of a wide audience a film for the purpose of exploitation in cinema theatres.
 This shall be the principal activity of the company or division of the company.

 There are two phases for the funded activities:

-• promotion, marketing and advertising on the market of eligible non-national European films both for theatrical and online releases;
+3. promotion, marketing and advertising on the market of eligible non-national European films both for theatrical and online releases.

 • The costs will be reimbursed at the funding rate fixed in the Grant Agreement (70%).